Please note: The University of Texas Health Science Center at San Antonio will now be called "UT Health San Antonio."

-- A minimum score of 308 (1200 on the old scale) in the GRE (verbal + quantitative) is preferred
+- A minimum score of 308 in the GRE (verbal + quantitative) is preferred

-There are two parallel tracks in the Program: Anatomical Sciences and Biotechnology Tracks with some overlapping requirements but distinct curricula.
-The program of graduate study (i.e. the track elected) leading to the Master's Degree will depend upon the student and the professional career for which the student is preparing.
+There are two parallel tracks in the Program: Anatomical Sciences and Biotechnology.
+Selection of a track leading to the Master's Degree will depend upon the student and the professional career for which the student is preparing.

-The Anatomical Sciences track is a non-thesis track and does not require laboratory research.
-The program provides unique opportunities to teach and tutor medical, dental, and other health professions students.
-Over 40 percent of graduates moved on to medical or dental school in past five years.
+The Anatomical Sciences track provides unique opportunities to teach and tutor medical, dental, and other health professions students.
+Over 43 percent of graduates have moved on to medical or dental school in past five years.

-The Biotechnology track focuses on using cutting-edge biotechnology available including Next-Gen sequencing, optical imaging in live cells and animals.
-Over 80 percent of graduates in last five years now working at major biotech/pharmaceutical companies and academic institutions.
+The Biotechnology track focuses on bench research using cutting-edge technology available including Next-Gen sequencing and Super Resolution microscopy.
+Over 70 percent of graduates in the past five years work at major biotech/pharmaceutical companies and academic institutions.